Krakor92/some-custom-dataviews/jukebox/README.md

 	- Some (if not most) mp3 don't load at all (i've opened an [issue on Obsidian Forums](https://forum.obsidian.md/t/bug-audio-files-fail-to-load-randomly-on-android/49684) about it):
 		- Those either play until the end but don't trigger the autoplay
 		- Or stop playing before the end
 		- Edit: thanks to this : https://github.com/Majed6/android-audio-fixer, I've managed to decrease the likeliness of mp3 files having problem, but it still happens randomly...
 	- If you set an .mp4 as the source of the audio, besides sharing the same problem as above, you also can't lock your phone / switch app or the music will pause
 	- Audios aren't recognized by the phone's system (you can't pause them with your headset for example)

-- Timelines are a gimmick:
+- **Timelines** are mostly a gimmick:
 	- What I mean is that they're useful to know at a glance the progress of the music, but the timecode does not update and it can be difficult to change its position, especially on mobile

 - The url links support has been built with **Youtube links** in mind: